www.handicapmd.com - HandicapMD

 Summary: This beautifully landscaped park features a striking fountain, a picturesque lake, and walking paths, offering a serene environment in the heart of Omaha.

 Accessibility: The park is accessible, with wide, paved pathways and plenty of benches.
-Accessible parking is available, and the park's main features are designed to be enjoyed by all.
+Accessible spots are available, and the park's main features are designed to be enjoyed by all.

 Website: N/A